Top 10 Raw Feeding Rules

 7. Include superfoods

-A balanced raw diet may also include a little top up with other health promoting ingredients that include garlic in small amounts, whole eggs, kelp or spirulina, flax meal, probiotics and prebiotics, ginger, turmeric, medicinal mushrooms and any other healthy ingredients for pets.
+A balanced raw diet for dogs may also include a little top up with other health promoting ingredients that include garlic in small amounts, whole eggs, kelp or spirulina, flax meal, probiotics and prebiotics, ginger, turmeric, medicinal mushrooms and any other healthy ingredients for pets.

 8. Clean up!